nih-at/libzip/INSTALL.md

 - `BUILD_SHARED_LIBS`: set to `ON` or `OFF` to enable/disable building of shared libraries, defaults to `ON`
 - `CMAKE_INSTALL_PREFIX`: for setting the installation path
+- `DOCUMENTATION_FORMAT`: choose one of 'man', 'mdoc', and 'html' for the installed documentation (default: decided by cmake depending on available tools)

 You can get verbose build output with by passing `VERBOSE=1` to `make`.